kalviumcommunity/Movie_Info/Readme.md

-# 🎬 Rock&Show – Movies Information App
+# 🎬 Movie_Info – Movies Information App

-**Rock&Show** is a frontend web application that allows users to search, browse, and explore movie details using the **OMDb API**.
+**Movie_Info** is a frontend web application that allows users to search, browse, and explore movie details using the **OMDb API**.
 It features dynamic movie listing, genre-based filtering, and a favorites section – all wrapped in a simple, responsive interface.

 ---